juacas/moodle-report_simultaneous/README.md

 - User visits in any part of the entire server (includes other courses).
 - Instant messages sent by each user.
 - Actions performed on messages by each user.
 For example: delete, read, write instant messages.
+- Messages sent to conversations with other analyzed users.
 - Different IPs used by a user.

 The plugin does not give details of the detected actions, it only gives the number of detected events.